 It can be really hard to determine when you’ve crossed the line from moderate drinking to alcohol use disorders or alcoholism.
 Alcoholism is a broad term for an addictive disease that entails compulsive, uncontrolled consumption of alcoholic beverages to the detriment of a person’s health, interpersonal relationships, occupational functioning, and social standing.
 If you have problem drinking, you’ve probably seen your personal relationships spiral downward as you have less and less in common with friends who do not drink.
 You may have trouble holding a job down as your drinking interferes with occupational functioning.
 You may realize that if you don’t drink, you start to go through withdrawal symptoms and therefore keep drinking to keep these feelings at bay.
-If you’re struggling with alcoholism, you may feel trapped in a vicious cycle of drinking, unable to stop drinking even though it’s causing problems in your personal life.
+If you’re struggling with alcoholism and do not seek care at a treatment center of hospital, you may feel trapped in a vicious cycle of drinking, unable to stop drinking even though it’s causing problems in your personal life.

-At Highland Ridge Hospital, we’ve had over 25 years of experience helping men and women just like you successfully overcome alcohol addiction and go on to lead happy, sober, and productive lives.
+At Highland Ridge Hospital, located in Salt Lake City, we’ve had over 25 years of experience helping men and women just like you successfully overcome alcohol addiction at our treatment center and go on to lead happy, sober, and productive lives.
 Through our individualized, holistic alcohol detox and rehab, you’ll learn the skills you need to live the life you always wanted to have.

 If your loved one is struggling with alcoholism, you’re probably very scared for them.
 You know that their addiction isn’t healthy and you don’t know how to help them get into a treatment program.
 Your emotions are probably all over the place – anger, guilt, shame, disgust, sorrow, and fear – and you aren’t sure if you should say anything or if you can even help.
 Here are some tips for gently guiding your loved one into treatment for alcoholism: